Sitosterolemia: Signs and symptoms

 Xanthomas may appear at any age, even in childhood.
 These may be present as subcutaneous xanthomas on the buttocks in children or in characteristic locations (e.g., Achilles tendon, extensor tendons of the hand) in children and adults.
 Xanthelasma and corneal arcus are less common.
 Decreased range of motion with possible redness, swelling, and warmth of joints due to arthritis may be present.
 In addition, sitosterolemia patients may develop hemolytic episodes and splenomegaly.
+The liver may also be involved, as one case initially presented with cirrhosis.

 Untreated, the condition causes a significant increase in morbidity and mortality.
 Coronary heart disease and its health consequences are the primary causes of illness and premature death in untreated patients.
+This disease is likely under-diagnosed.

 Pathogenesis

 Mammalian cells cannot use plant sterols.
 Normally, plant sterols are poorly absorbed from the gastrointestinal tract; fewer than 5% of plant sterols are absorbed compared to approximately 40% of cholesterol absorbed.
 The liver preferentially excretes plant sterols over cholesterol.
-Dietary sterols have recently been shown to passively enter intestinal cells, and subsequently the vast majority are pumped back into the gut lumen by ATP-binding cassette transporter (ABC transporter) proteins.
+Dietary sterols enter intestinal cells via NPC1L1, which prefers cholesterol over plant sterols.
+About 50%–60% of cholesterol is esterified by SOAT2 and transported to liver via the chylomicrons.
+SOAT2 also esterifies plant sterols but prefers cholesterol, so most plant sterols remain in the cell.
+In a healthy subject, the ABCG5/ABCG8 sterol efflux transporter pumps any unesterified sterols back into the gut lumen.
+Sterols not pumped back also end up in the chylomicrons destinated for the liver.